How to support someone who has stopped drinking

 These are the limits we have when it comes to other people’s behaviour.
 For example, you may draw the line at being lied to, being sworn at, or having alcohol in your home.

 Keeping boundaries can be difficult.
-But in the end, they will protect you and your loved one.
+But in the end, they will protect both you and the person you care about.

 In difficult situations, it’s easy to start saying negative things or blaming each other.

 To help, we’ve collected some simple communication tips to encourage calm and positive conversations.

 - know when it’s a good time to talk

 - encourage your friend or family member to open up and be honest

 - say how you feel without making the other person defensive

 A lapse is when someone drinks after not drinking for a while.
 A relapse is when someone goes back to drinking regularly.